 IRCC also requires citizens of certain countries to supply biometric data in order to enter Canada.
 Please refer to the IRCC website for a list of countries whose citizens will be required to provide this data.
 Note that there is a $85 CAD per person fee associated with this.
 Families applying together for a visitor visa will pay a maximum biometric fee of up to $170 CAD.

 5. At the Canadian port of entry, the immigration officer issues the work permit, which allows the new faculty member to work at UBC on a temporary basis.
 Upon entry into Canada the new faculty member should have the following documents ready for the immigration official to assist the immigration officer in issuing a temporary work permit:

-b) A copy of the Labour Market Opinion (Note: CRC’s must provide a copy of the CRC confirmation letter).
-In cases where Faculty Relations has been able to obtain an LMO exemption, a copy of the exemption confirmation is required instead.
+- A copy of the Labour Market Impact Assessment (Note: CRC’s must provide a copy of the CRC confirmation letter).
+In cases where an LMIA exemption is applicable, a copy of the IRCC Offer ID number is required instead of the LMIA

-The duration of temporary work permit will vary and is up to the discretion of immigration officer, who will consider such factors as the duration of the Labour Market Opinion, passport expiry date and dates of the job offer.
+The duration of temporary work permit will vary and is up to the discretion of immigration officer, who will consider such factors as the duration of the Labour Market Impact Assessment, passport expiry date and dates of the job offer.

 The issuance date of the work permit is the date upon which UBC may lawfully employ a foreign academic.
 If the effective date of a foreign academic’s appointment at UBC is July 1st, but the work permit is not issued until August 15th the start date of the position will be August 15th.